openshift/training/beta-2-setup.md

     openshift ex config set-context wiring --cluster=master --user=joe \
     --namespace=wiring
     openshift ex config use-context wiring

+### Stand Up the Frontend
+The first step will be to stand up the frontend of our application.
+For argument's sake, this could have just as easily been brand new vanilla code.
+However, to make things faster, we'll start with an application that already is looking for a DB, but won't fail spectacularly if one isn't found.

+Go ahead and process the frontend template and then examine it:

+    osc process -f frontend-template.json > frontend-config.json

+**Note:** If you are using a different domain, you will need to edit the route.

+In the config, you will see that a DB password and other parameters have been generated (remember the template and parameter info from earlier?).

+Go ahead and create the configuration:

+    osc create -f frontend-config.json

+Run a build for the frontend:

+    osc start-build ruby-sample-build

+### Visit Your Application
+Once the build is finished and the frontend service's endpoint has been updated, visit your application.
+The frontend configuration contained a route for `wiring.cloudapps.example.com`.
+You should see a note that the database is missing.
+So, let's create it!

+### Create the Database Config
+Remember, `osc process` will examine a template, generate any desired parameters, and spit out a JSON `config`uration that can be `create`d with `osc`.

+First, we will generate a config for the database:

+    osc process -f db-template.json > db-config.json

+Processing the template for the db will generate some values for the DB root user and password, but they don't actually match what was previously generated when we set up the front-end.
+In the "quickstart" example, we generated these values and used them for both the frontend and the back-end at the exact same time.
+In this case, we need to do some manual intervention.

+In the future, you'll be able to pass values into the template when it is processed, or things will be auto-populated (like in OpenShift v2).

+So, look at the frontend configuration (`frontend-config.json`) and find the value for `MYSQL_ROOT_PASSWORD`.
+For example, `mugX5R2B`.

+Edit `db-config.json` and set the value for `MYSQL_ROOT_PASSWORD` to match whatever is in your `frontend-config.json`.
+Once you are finished, you can create the backend:

+    osc create -f db-config.json

+All we are doing is leveraging the standard Dockerhub MySQL container, which knows to take some env-vars when it fires up (eg: the MySQL root password).

+### Visit Your Application Again
+Visit your application again with your web browser.
+Why does it still say that there is no database?

+When the frontend was first built and created, there was no service called "database", so the environment variable `DATABASE_SERVICE_HOST` did not get populated with any values.
+Our database does exist now, and there is a service for it, but OpenShift did not "inject" those values into the running container.

+The easiest way to get this going?
+Just nuke the existing pod.
+There is a replication controller running for both the frontend and backend:

+    osc get replicationcontroller

+The replication controller will ensure that we always have however many replicas (instances) running.
+We can look at how many that should be:

+    osc describe rc frontend

+So, if we kill the pod, the RC will detect that, and fire it back up.
+When it gets fired up this time, it will then have the `DATABASE_SERVICE_HOST` value, which means it will be able to connect to the DB, which means that we should no longer see these errors!

 ## Conclusion
 This concludes the Beta 2 training.
 Look for more example applications to come!